njmaeys/aws-skills/README.md

 learning and trying to integrate the tools.
 Continual learning is the best way I can manage to get the lacking security best practices up to speed.

+One thing I do know is that my permissions to roles are too open but I went with * permissions to be able to progress at a reasonable clip.
+More investment would need to be made to properly set only the permissions needed per service for the given role.

 ## Elasticsearch
 The elasticsearch is defined in terraform but it made more sense to me to hook up the log groups manually.